-HOW TO CHOOSE BY: TYPE OF SAMPLEA successful use of AFM is the result of the use of a high-quality microscope, the correct choice of a probe and skillful operator work.
+A successful use of AFM is the result of the use of a high-quality microscope, the correct choice of an AFM probe and skillful operator work.
 One of the possible ways to verify whether the combination of these three prerequisites is available is the imaging of standard samples, which have been examined by other researchers and whose images are well described and characterized.
-Initially, getting atomic resolution in imaging of mica in contact mode was considered as a proof the AFM microscope performance.
-This task was not difficult, as was the case with the visualization of the chain order (spacing of 0.56 nm) on the surface of rubbed polytetrafluoroethylene layers.
+Initially, getting atomic resolution in imaging of mica in contact mode was considered as proof the AFM microscope performance.
+This task was not difficult, as was the case with the visualization of the chain order (spacing of 0.56nnm) on the surface of rubbed polytetrafluoroethylene layers.
 More difficult is the recording of atomic-scale patterns of HOPG in tapping mode (see High-Resolution Imaging), therefore the nanometer-scale structures are often used for demonstration of the microscope capabilities.

 Three of the described samples: mica, HOPG and commercial Celgard film can be studied with AFM without any preparation.
 Mica and HOPG are layered materials and their fresh surfaces are prepared by cleaving with a sticky tape.
 Other samples need some kind of preparation.
 Hot rubbing of PTFE on different substrates is used for making sheets of oriented polymer chains.
 Spin casting of a block copolymer solution on a substrate leads to the formation of films of different thicknesses in which microphase separation layer originate during solvent evaporation.
 Annealing of these samples at high temperature or in solvent vapors improved this order and this process can be monitored by AFM.
 Other deposition methods such as dipping, droplet deposition and the use of Langmuir-Blodgett trough are also employed for preparation of single macromolecules on different substrates and different self-assembled layers.
 A proper choice of solution concentration, a nature of substrate and annealing procedure are helpful for preparation of the optimal sample.